 TENANT/BUYER CANNOT RECLAIM OR DEMAND BACK THEIR $200/mo OPTION FEE*.

 The tenant will lose their Option money that they paid unless the owner accepts a lower than expected Bank Appraisal as it is and agrees to sell for a lower price…, or unless the buyer/tenant can pay the difference; or if the owner decides to not sell at no fault of the tenant/buyer.

-The “Option” consideration or money was being paid to the owner for the right and privilege of tying up the property for a set period of time with an agreement to sell to tenant during that set time, but this is NOT a sale price guarantee.
+The “Option” consideration or money was being paid to the owner for the right and privilege of tying up the property for a set period of time with an agreement to sell to the tenant during that set time, but this is NOT a sale price guarantee.
 Plus the option money may or may not be credited to the tenant in the end, unless specifically mutually agreed upon.
-The most common practice is to credit back to buyer this Option money if they follow through and make the purchase as agreed.
+The most common practice is to credit back to the buyer this Option money if they follow through and make the purchase as agreed.

-A failed sale would also be considered bad for the owner as they would not get their home sold as they had planned on, but owner would keep the Option money.
+A failed sale would also be considered bad for the owner as they would not get their home sold as they had planned on, but the owner would keep the Option money.

-*NOTICE; Subject to each party doing their own due diligence in terms of being aware of Bank Appraisal issues in the end, any liens or back taxes due, closing costs due at Escrow/Closing etc. It is recommended that each party should ask their Attorney to review and ratify all documents prior to entering into any such agreement.
+*NOTICE; Subject to each party doing their own due diligence in terms of being aware of Bank Appraisal issues, in the end, any liens or back taxes due, closing costs due at Escrow/Closing etc. It is recommended that each party should ask their Attorney to review and ratify all documents prior to entering into any such agreement.